Ayeshazaf/sms_spam_detection/README.md

     pip install -r requirements.txt
     ```

-## Usage

-- **Training the model:**
-  Run the training script to train a spam detection model on your dataset.
-    ```bash
-    python train.py
-    ```

-- **Predicting new messages:**
-  Use the prediction script to classify new SMS messages.
-    ```bash
-    python predict.py "Your SMS message here"
-    ```

 ## Dataset

-The project typically uses publicly available SMS spam datasets, such as the [UCI SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection).
+The project typically uses publicly available SMS spam datasets.
 You can place your dataset in the `data/` directory or update the relevant data loading paths in the scripts.

 ## Project Structure